xmake-io/xmake-docs/guide/syntax_description.md

     end
 ```

 It should be noted that the variable definition is divided into global variables and local variables.
-The local variables are only valid for the current xmake.lua, and do not affect the child xmake.lua.
+The local variables are only valid for the current `xmake.lua`, and do not affect the child `xmake.lua`.

 ```lua
 -- local variables, only valid for current xmake.lua